Hammer Film Productions: Early history (1935–1937)

 In November 1934, William Hinds, a comedian and businessman, registered his film company, Hammer Productions Ltd. It was housed in a three-room office suite at Imperial House, Regent Street, London.
 The company name came from Hinds' stage name, Will Hammer, which he had taken from the area of London in which he lived, Hammersmith.

-Work began almost immediately on the first film, now lost, The Public Life of Henry the Ninth at the MGM/ATP studios.
+Work began almost immediately on the first film, a now lost comedy, The Public Life of Henry the Ninth at the MGM/ATP studios.
 Filming concluded on 2 January 1935.
 The film tells the story of Henry Henry, an unemployed London street musician, and the title was a "playful tribute" to Alexander Korda's The Private Life of Henry VIII which was Britain's first Academy Award for Best Picture nominee in 1934.
 During this time Hinds met Spanish émigré Enrique Carreras, a former cinema owner, and on 10 May 1935 they formed the film distribution company Exclusive Films, operating from an office at 60-66 National House, Wardour Street.
 Hammer produced four films distributed by Exclusive: